 Choices about your own alcohol use around your teen in recovery can be confusing.
 However, clearly communicated house rules that have been set specifically to support recovery can make these decisions and others like them easier to navigate.

 A basic non-negotiable house rule should be the expectation that your teen stay completely abstinent from all substances.
 Not only is adolescent alcohol use illegal, but research shows that it has many negative effects on the still developing brain.
 In addition, the impulsivity of the immature brain makes it even more difficult for teens to maintain abstinence than it is for people who develop substance use disorders in adulthood.
-As a result, substance dependent adolescents are particularly susceptible to cravings and relapse when exposed to triggers, such as people, places, and things.
+As a result, substance dependent adolescents are particularly susceptible to cravings and relapse when exposed to triggers, such as people, places of past use, and things related to drug or alcohol use.

 Clearly, drinking alcohol around your teen and having alcohol in your home could present a challenge to your teen in recovery.
 Although you cannot control all potential triggers in your teen’s world, as a parent, the choice to have alcohol in your home is within your control.
 As you make your decision regarding alcohol in your home, review your house rules together as a family and ask yourself whether your choice is one that will support recovery.